linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

 │ Delete Product?                                   [✕]   │
 ├─────────────────────────────────────────────────────────┤
 │                                                          │
-│ ⚠️ Are you sure you want to delete this product?       │ │                                                          │
-│ Product Name: Product Knowledge Fundamentals            │ │ Sessions: 4                                             │
+│ [WARNING] Are you sure you want to delete this product?       │ │                                                          │ │ Product Name: Product Knowledge Fundamentals            │ │ Sessions: 4                                             │